dib-lab/2020-paper-sourmash-gather/manuscript.md

 example, Durbin's "modimizer"
 [@https://github.com/richarddurbin/modimizer].

+## Scaled MinHash sketches support many convenient operations.

+Scaled MinHash supports many convenient operations that minimize the need to reprocess the original data, which can be important for genomics applications.

+Because Scaled MinHash sketches collect any value below a threshold this also guarantees that once a value is selected it is never discarded.
+This is useful in streaming contexts: any operations that used a previously selected value can be cached and updated with new arriving values.  $\mathbf{MOD}_m(W)$ has similar properties, but this is not the case for $\mathbf{MIN}_n(W)$, since after $n$ values are selected any displacement caused by new data can invalidate previous calculations.

+Scaled MinHash also directly supports the addition and subtraction of hash values from a sketch, allowing post-processing and filtering.
+Although possible for $\mathbf{MIN}_n(W)$, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering (the approach taken by Finch [@bovee_finch:_2018]).

+Another useful operation is *downsampling*: the contiguous value range for Scaled MinHash sketches allow deriving
+$\mathbf{SCALED}_{s'}(W)$ sketches for any $s' \ge s$ using only
+$\mathbf{SCALED}_{s}(W)$.
+MinHash and ModHash can also support this operation, as long as $n' \le n$ and $m'$ is a multiple of $m$.
+Note also that Scaled MinHash and regular MinHash can be converted between each other in certain situations.

+Abundance filtering is another extension to MinHash sketches, keeping a count of how many times a value appeared in the original data.
+This allows filtering for low-abundance values, as implemented in Finch [@bovee_finch:_2018], another MinHash sketching software for genomics.
+Filtering values that only appeared once was implemented before in Mash by using a Bloom Filter and only adding values after they were seen once, with later versions also implementing an extra counter array to keep track of counts for each value in the MinHash.
+These operations can be done in Scaled MinHash without auxiliary data structures.

 ## min-set-cov supports accurate compositional analysis of metagenomes.

 Many metagenome content analysis approaches use reference genomes to